dotRP/dotRP_Docs/machsvending.md

 - Cash - The money needs to be collected from each machine
 - Low Stock Blips
 - From the job menu or boss pc, get the locations of all machines with a low stock to show on your map
-- Works out the box with the ***Default*** GTA Vending props: Coffee Machine, Fixed Coffee Carts , Sprunk & Cola, Snacks, Raine Water and most water coolers
+- Works out the box with the ***Default*** GTA Vending props: Coffee Machine, Fixed Coffee Carts , Sprunk & Cola, Snacks, Raine Water, Slush Machines and most water coolers

 ## Video

-TODO Add a video here of it being used
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DId1UYTBmBM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ---